 Knowing what to look for helps you catch problems while they are still manageable.
-Here are seven signs that your chimney may need repair, and why addressing them sooner rather than later is worth it.
+Here are seven signs that your chimney may need repair.
+Acting sooner rather than later always pays off.

 1. Cracks in the Chimney Crown

-The chimney crown is the concrete or mortar cap that seals the top of the chimney structure around the flue opening.
+The chimney crown is the concrete or mortar cap on top of the chimney.
+In short, it seals the structure around the flue opening.
 It is designed to direct water away from the chimney and protect the masonry from moisture.
-When the crown develops cracks — which is common as it ages and expands and contracts with temperature changes — water can seep in directly.
+Crowns crack as they age and shift with temperature changes.
+Once they do, water seeps straight in.

 A cracked crown is one of the most common sources of chimney water damage.
 Left unaddressed, water intrusion can deteriorate the mortar, damage the liner, rust metal components, and cause more extensive structural issues.
 Crown repair is one of the less expensive chimney repairs, but ignoring it can lead to much costlier work.